What is the minimum pension contribution?

 Your state pension doesn’t depend on minimum contributions, but it does depend on how many National Insurance qualifying years you work for.

-A new system, known as the flat-rate state pension, was introduced on the 6th April 2016.
+A new system, known as the new state pension, was introduced on the 6th April 2016.
 The government designed this to make pensions easier to understand.
 The flat-rate state pension applies if you reach your pension age on or after the 6th April 2016.
 If you’ve already reached your state pension age, you won’t be affected by this new system, and you’ll continue receiving your state pension under the previous system.

 You won’t get your pension automatically once you reach retirement age, as it’s up to you to claim it from the government.
 You’ll receive a letter from the Government’s Pension Service two to four months before you reach state pension age, which will tell you what you need to do to claim your pension.
 There are three ways to claim your state pension, which are to: